-The Clarkson University Civil & Environmental Engineering Department is ranked among the top in the nation at the graduate level by U.S. News & World Report 2011.
+The Clarkson University Civil & Environmental Engineering Department is highly ranked at the graduate level by U.S. News & World Report 2016.
 Graduate courses and research can lead to a degree of Master of Science, Master of Engineering or Doctor of Philosophy.
 There are currently 50 full-time graduate students in these programs.

-We offer a Master of Science (MS) in Civil Engineering and a project-based Master of Engineering (ME).
-Thirty credits of coursework, seminar and project or research work are required for the ME and MS degrees.
-The ME degree can be completed in one academic year and is often coupled with a second year in the MBA program.
+We offer a Master of Science (MS) in Civil and Environmental Engineering and a project-based Master of Engineering (ME).
+Thirty credits of coursework, seminar and project or research work are required for the MS degree.
+The ME degree can be completed in one academic year or two years or more when pursued part time and is often coupled with a second year in the MBA program.
 The MS degree typically takes 18-24 months and requires students to write and defend a thesis on their independent research.

 Our Ph.D. program in Civil & Environmental Engineering requires 90 credit hours and is typically completed in four years.

-Graduate education in civil and environmental engineering concentrates on four areas of specialization:
+Graduate education in civil and environmental engineering concentrates in the following specialties:

-All graduate students use state-of-the-art experimental and computational facilities as they focus their research on engineering problems and applied science topics that include:
+All graduate students use state-of-the-art experimental and computational facilities as they focus their research on engineering problems and applied science topics.

 Graduate Student Success